 Vegetable cannellini bean soup is a comforting warm soup on a cold winter day.
-With basic kitchen ingredients, a simple and easy soup to fix on busy weeknights.
+With basic kitchen ingredients, it is simple and easy to fix on busy weeknights.

 Warm Winter Soup

 Theme for this week is warm winter soups.
 On cold winter days you want to cook something warm and comforting, and soups fit the bill just perfectly.
-The second soup for the week is vegetable cannellini bean soup which is a tomato based soup, just like yesterday’s easy lamb taco soup.
+The next recipe for the week is vegetable cannellini bean soup which is tomato based.
+Other recipes for this theme are easy lamb taco soup and easy shrimp noodle soup Chinese style.

 This is a versatile recipe and use ingredients that you have on hand.